Jzy2017/TACL/Readme.md

 YSZD
 ​```

-## Quick Run
+## 🚀 Quick Run
-Put the images you want to process in the _./datasets_ folder. \
+- Create directories `./dataset/testA` and `./dataset/testB`.
+Put your test images in `./dataset/testA` (And you should keep whatever one image in `./dataset/testB` to make sure program can start.)
-To test the pre-trained models for Underwater Enhancement on your own images, run
+- To test the pre-trained models for Underwater Enhancement on your own images, run
 ```bash
 python test.py --dataroot ./datasets/[YOUR-DATASETS] --name underwater --model cycle_gan
 ```
 Results will be shown in _results_ folder.

-## Train Backbone
+## 🧩 Train Backbone
 - First, you need to train a base backbone:
 ```bash
 python train.py --dataroot ./datasets/[YOUR-DATASETS] --name chinamm_train --model cycle_gan
 ```

-## Training TAF
+## 🧩 Training TAF
 - Second, you need to train a TAF module (here we adopt SSD): \
   * Download an Underwater Detection Dataset (**[Chinamm](https://rwenqi.github.io/chinaMM2019uw/)**).
   * Run this to make Chinamm in VOC format: